sunhaopku/sunhaopku.github.io/_pages/about.md

  <a href="https://dl.acm.org/doi/pdf/10.1145/3460198"><strong>Paper</strong></a>

-**Propose a meta-learned sequential-knowledge-aware recommender (Meta-SKR), which utilizes sequential, spatio-temporal, and social knowledge to recommend the next POI for a location-based social network user.**
+**Propose a meta-learned sequential-knowledge-aware recommender (Meta-SKR), which utilizes sequential, spatiotemporal, and social knowledge to recommend the next POI for a location-based social network user.**

 </div>
 </div>